Igor Sas

 Igor Sas is an Australian film, television, and stage actor.
 He is best known for his work on children's television series such as Parallax, Wormwood, Lockie Leonard, and The Gift.
 He has also appeared in a number of films, including Japanese Story (2003).

 Early life

-Igor Sas is the son of Slovakian migrants.
+Sas is the son of Slovak migrants, Maria (née Sprusansky) and Alexander Sas.

 Career

 Screen

 Sas began his career in 1982 in the Australian soap opera Sons and Daughters.
 He appeared in multiple episodes of television shows Ship to Shore between 1993 and 1994, The Gift in 1997, and Minty in 1998.

 On the big screen, Sas acted alongside Marcus Graham and Kerry Armstrong in 1998's Justice, starred in Bad Credit and Aliens (2001), and played Fraser in the feature film Japanese Story with Toni Collette.

 He returned to TV in 2004, portraying Stefan Raddic in Parallax, then Old Squasher in the 2007 Lockie Leonard television series based on the novels of the same name by Tim Winton.